sharash/sharash.github.io/docs/_posts/2020-09-13-schedule-adjusted-league-table.markdown

 M = create.matchup.index.matrix(n.teams)
 ```

-To calculate $$R$$, I will use two helper matrices: one 20*40 matrix of , and another matrix with the same dimensions containing the number of points the row team gained from the match.
+To calculate $$R$$, I will use two helper matrices: one 20*40 matrix of points gained per match, and another matrix with the same dimensions containing the matchday when the game took place.
+Each matrix contains one row per team, and one column per matchup, so 20 opponents at home plus 20 opponents away.
+Using these helper matrices, we can easily see which opponents two teams have played in common, which we'll need to calculate SALT.
 ```r
 # create matrices to record round and points for each game
 game.points = matrix(0, nrow=n.teams, ncol=2*n.teams,